amaloz/ae-generator/README.md

 To use, install the following OCaml packages:

-> oasis, core, cryptokit, dolog, ocamlfind (for compilation), ocamlgraph
+> oasis, core_unix, cryptokit, dolog, ocamlfind (for compilation), ocamlgraph

 Then run: